Nicolás Maduro Guerra: Nepotism

 On 25 January 2017, President Maduro again named his son as the director of a newly established position, the Director General of Presidential Delegations and Instructions of the Vice President, raising more allegations of nepotism.

-Jose Zalt wedding incident
+José Zalt wedding incident

-At the wedding of Jose Zalt, a Syrian-Venezuelan businessman that owns the clothing brand Wintex, on 14 March 2015, Maduro Guerra was showered with American dollars at the gathering in the luxurious Gran Melia Hotel in Caracas.
+At the wedding of José Zalt, a Syrian-Venezuelan businessman that owns the clothing brand Wintex, on 14 March 2015, Maduro Guerra was showered with American dollars at the gathering in the luxurious Gran Melia Hotel in Caracas.
 The incident caused outrage among Venezuelans who believed this to be hypocritical of President Maduro, especially since many Venezuelans were experiencing hardships due to the poor state of the economy and due to the president's public denouncements of capitalism.
 During a PSUV National Congress, Maduro Guerra responded to the incident, calling it "gossip".

 Photograph incident

 During a first communion party in the Creole Club of Maracaibo, a woman named Rita Morales took photographs of Maduro Guerra with her cellphone.
 According to witnesses, Maduro arrived at the party surrounded by bodyguards and far from the rest of the guests.
 The bodyguards tried to take the cellphone away from Morales and force her to delete the pictures after realizing that Maduro was photographed.
 Morales refused and left the party; days after the incident, she was visited by officers that, according to witnesses, broke her cellphone.
 On 8 June 2017, officers of the Bolivarian Intelligence Service (SEBIN) detained Morales and her husband when they were about to aboard a private flight to Aruba in the La Chinita International Airport.
 Morales was taken to the SEBIN headquarters in El Helicoide.